Darkwing Duck: Home media

-VHS releases

 Four VHS cassettes, each containing one or two episodes (a total of 6 episodes) of Darkwing Duck, were released under the title Darkwing Duck: His Favorite Adventures in the United States on March 23, 1993, individually titled "Darkly Dawns the Duck", "Justice Ducks Unite!", "Comic Book Capers" and "Birth of Negaduck!".
 However, most countries around the world only received releases of "Darkly Dawns the Duck" and "Justice Ducks Unite!"
 Each video came with two "glow-in-the-Darkwing" trading cards.
 Featured on the cards were Darkwing Duck, Launchpad, Gosalyn, Honker, Negaduck, Bushroot, Megavolt, and Taurus Bulba.
 The videotapes also included a Darkwing Duck music video which played at the end of each tape.